worktheclock/replit.github.io/misc/basic.md

 0.54232
 ```

-If passed a number between parenthesis then it will return a random bumber between 1 and that number. ht
+If a number is placed between the parenthesis, then the command will return a random number between 1 and that number.

 Example:
 ```